bespoyasov/refactor-like-a-superhero/manuscript-en/12-error-handling.md

 ): Result<User, ParseUserError> {}
 ```

-But it's not an option for us, because we don't want a function to depend on the result of a previous operation.
+But it's not an option because we don't want a function to depend on the result of a previous operation.
 Instead, we want this “adaptation” to happen automatically.

 For this, “railway-oriented programming” suggests using special functions-adapters.
 Depending on the implementation, these adapters can be either functions or container methods.
-The details aren't that important, the main point is the idea of “automating the adaptation”:
+The details aren't that important; the main point is the idea of “automating the adaptation”:

 ```ts
 // The implementation is schematic!